Simple, Classic & Delicious

 Combine water, white wine, half of the lemon and 2 tablespoons of the fresh herbs in the bottom of a large, heavy-bottom pot.
 Insert a raised steaming basket and bring to a boil over high heat.

-Place Dungeness crab clusters in the steaming insert and sprinkle crab clusters with 1teaspoon of the Old Bay seasoning.
-Cover the pot and steam for 8-10 minutes or until crab shells turn bright orange.
+Place Dungeness crab clusters in the steaming insert and sprinkle crab clusters with 1 teaspoon of the Old Bay seasoning.
+Cover the pot and steam for about 5 minutes or until the crab is heated through.

 Make Butter Sauce

 While crab steams, combine the butter, remaining tablespoon of fresh herbs and Old Bay Seasoning in a small bowl.